kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 5.md

 4. To improve performance, can we run each of the calls in parallel?
 We will improve this later when discussing Ribbon and Hystrix.

 5. We will see an alternative to the RestTemplate when we discuss Feign.

+6. Sometimes you may encounter an ominous message on the Eureka console saying "EMERGENCY!
+EUREKA MAY BE INCORRECTLY CLAIMING INSTANCES ARE UP WHEN THEY'RE NOT.
+RENEWALS ARE LESSER THAN THRESHOLD AND HENCE THE INSTANCES ARE NOT BEING EXPIRED JUST TO BE SAFE."
+The simple explanation: Eureka expects clients to periodically renew their registrations - the default is 30 seconds.
+When services fail to renew Eureka removes them from the list.
+When a large % of services renew, Eureka assumes that the problem is with network connectivity, not the client services.
+In this situation it continues to list services that it has not heard from, but gives you this message to warn you that it may be wrong.
+When you are working on the labs you will be frequently stopping and restarting most services, and this large change triggers the warning.